T. P. O'Connor: Personal life

-In 1885, O'Connor married Elizabeth Paschal, a daughter of a judge of the Supreme Court of Texas.
+In 1885, O'Connor married American woman Elizabeth Howard (née Paschal), whose father was Arkansas Supreme Court associate justice George W. Paschal.
+They had no children, rarely lived together, and had separated permanently some time before World War I broke out; however, they remained married until O'Connor's death.

 Death

-He died in London on 18 November 1929 and is buried at St Mary's Catholic Cemetery, Kensal Green in north-west London.
+O'Connor fell seriously ill in 1929; a substantial collection for him was raised in the House of Commons.
+He died at his flat in Westminster on 18 November 1929 and is buried at St Mary's Catholic Cemetery, Kensal Green in north-west London.
 He was the last Father of the House to die as a sitting MP until Sir Gerald Kaufman in 2017.